Académie Française: Alleged conservatism

 The Académie, despite working on the modernization of the French orthography, has sometimes been criticized by many linguists for allegedly behaving in an overly conservative manner.

-A recent controversy involved the officialization of feminine equivalents for the names of several professions.
-For instance, in 1997, Lionel Jospin's government began using the feminine noun "la ministre" to refer to a female minister, following the official practice of Canada, Belgium and Switzerland and a frequent, though until then unofficial, practice in France.
-The Académie, however, insisted in accordance with French grammar rules on the traditional use of the masculine noun, "le ministre", for a minister of either gender.
-In 2017, 77 linguists retaliated with an opinion column to denounce the “incompetence and anachronism of the Académie”.
+For instance, in 1997, Lionel Jospin's government began using the feminine noun "la ministre" to refer to a female minister, following the official practice of Canada, Belgium and Switzerland and a frequent—though until then unofficial—practice in France.
+The Académie insisted, in accordance with French grammar rules on the traditional use of the masculine noun, on the use of "le ministre" for a minister of either gender.
+In 2017, 77 linguists retaliated with an opinion column to denounce the "incompetence and anachronism of the Académie".
 Use of either form remains highly controversial.